MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 **Search history** - When signed in with a work or school account, a user's search history won't be available on other computers or devices.

 **Advertising** - Enterprise search queries are never shared with or suggested to advertisers.
-Search Ads logs pertaining to Microsoft Search are stored separately from public traffic.
 Ads are never targeted to a user based on their work identity or organization.

 ## See also